 How many customers do you realistically expect to bring on board at the beginning?
 What type of hosting needs do they have?
 Have those figures in mind as you compare reviews and ratings of reseller hosting providers to find the plan that fits your criteria and budget.
 We’ve compiled a list of the best overall hosts below to give you a good starting point.
-Each provider has a wide range of plans to help you get off the ground.
+Each web hosting service has a wide range of plans to help you get off the ground.

-- SSD reseller hosting with FREE cPanel/WHM access
+- SSD reseller hosting with FREE cPanel/WHM

 - Keep your reseller business organized with WHMCS